 “(a) Every robbery of any person who is performing his or her duties as an operator of any bus, taxicab, cable car, streetcar, trackless trolley, or other vehicle…every robbery of any passenger which is perpetrated on any of these vehicles, and every robbery which is perpetrated in an inhabited dwelling house…is robbery of the first degree.

 (b) Every robbery of any person while using an automated teller machine or immediately after the person has used an automated teller machine and is in the vicinity of the automated teller machine is robbery of the first degree.”

 - using force or fear to steal a taxicab driver’s money,

-- robbing a person while on his/her boat.
+- robbing a person while on their boat.

-- holding a gun at a person and demanding his/her money, which was recently retrieved from an ATM.
+- holding a gun at a person and demanding their money, which was recently retrieved from an ATM.

 Criminal defense lawyers draw upon several legal strategies to help clients challenge first-degree robbery charges.
 Some of these include showing that:

-- the defendant was arrested because of mistaken identity,
+- you were arrested because of mistaken identity,

 - there was no underlying robbery, and/or